nickewing/netz/README.md

 *:hidden-neurons* - A vector containing the number of neurons in each hidden layer.
 Set to [2 2] for two hidden layers with two neurons each, or [] for no hidden layers.
-Must be specified.
+Setting this option is recommended.
+Default: One hidden layer with the same number of hidden neurons as inputs.

 *:learning-rate* - The learning rate used while training.
 See docs.
 Default:
 0.25.